 The Sedona area, roughly 25 miles from Jerome, has long been associated with spiritual experiences and supernatural happenings.
 Area residents have reported past UFO sightings and interstellar contacts.

-A great way to tour the area anticipating unexplained events is to take a guided UFO and Stargazing Tour.
+A great way to tour the area and anticipate unexplained events is to take a guided UFO and Stargazing Tour.
 These tours are the perfect way to spend a desert evening and are one of the most popular attractions in the Jerome area.

 Telescopes and night-vision goggles help you watch for flying saucers.
 Each evening, join a guide and a small group of hopeful believers to search the skies for flying saucers or shooting stars.
 The science-fiction tour meets at Senor Bob’s Hot Dogs on Coffee Pot Rd.
 Parking is plentiful, and the guide’s “Space Buick” is unmistakable.